-I'm purchasing a new build house in Llanallgo with the aid of help to buy.
-The builders refused to move on the price so I negotiated £7000 of fixtures and fittings instead.
-The estate agent advised me not reveal to my solicitor about this side-deal as it could adversely affect my mortgage with National Westminster Bank.
+I'm purchasing a new build house in Llanallgo with a loan from National Westminster Bank.
+The sellers would not reduce the price so I negotiated five thousand pounds worth of fixtures and fittings instead.
+The property agent told me not disclose to my lawyer about the side-deal as it could adversely affect my mortgage with National Westminster Bank.
 Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.